What is a Home Equity Line of Credit?

 Mission Federal offers both options, and will work with its members to decide which payment plan makes the most sense for their situation.

 For local San Diegans, they can rely on Mission Federal to offer low, affordable rates for their home equity line of credit.
 Stop by your local Mission Fed branch, or call us today.

 How to Lower Interest Rates on Your Credit Line

 Whether you have a home loan, or a home equity line of credit the idea underpinning a loan of any form is, that you gain the money now and are responsible for paying the principal back with interest.
 Thus, the objective is to show that you are dependable.
 How does one do that?
 Increase your credit score.

 - Paying all bills on time is a surefire way to increase your credit score over time.

 - Having multiple lines of credit available (and paying off each one monthly) is another way to boost your score.

-- Another method is to lower your outstanding debt, or apply for an increase in your credit line.
+- Another method is to lower your outstanding debt, pay off the balance on your credit union credit card, or apply for an increase in your credit line.